 Those taking part in the workshop acquire specialist knowledge of ancient drama, while at the same time having the opportunity to work and live together, sharing their experiences, knowledge and skills in a creative environment.

 Daily sessions include voice and body exercises, analysis and study, and acting.
 At the same time, additional educational activities are organised, which include visiting the ancient site of Delphi and the Museum, and attending performances of major works of ancient drama.

-In 2016, the head of the workshop was the actor Lydia Koniordou, with the participation of the choreographer Marianna Kavallieratou.
+In 2016, the head of the workshop was the actress and director Lydia Koniordou, with the participation of the choreographer Marianna Kavallieratou.

 In 2017, it was run by the director Michael Marmarinos with the participation of the German set designer Andrea Schimdt-Futterer and the Russian theatre historian Dmitry Trubotchkin.